Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

     2. Provide each group with a sample dataset (ideally one with minimal FAIR compliance: incomplete metadata, no PIDs, and so on).
     3. Assign each group the task of improving the dataset's FAIRness by making it:
         - Findable: Adding metadata to make the dataset findable using a tool like the DataCite Metadata Generator.
-        - Accessible: Deciding on an appropriate license using the Creative Commons License Chooser, and selecting a repository like Zenodo to host the dataset.
+        - Accessible: Deciding on an appropriate licence using the Creative Commons License Chooser, and selecting a repository like Zenodo to host the dataset.
         - Interoperable: Converting the dataset into an interoperable format (such as from Excel to CSV or JSON).
         - Reusable: Writing a comprehensive README file explaining the data's context, collection process, and potential for reuse.
 Add detailed metadata to enhance reusability.